Sonia Sotomayor: Early legal career

-On the recommendation of Cabranes, Sotomayor was hired out of law school as an assistant district attorney under New York County District Attorney Robert Morgenthau starting in 1979.
-She said at the time that she did so with conflicted emotions: "There was a tremendous amount of pressure from my community, from the third world community, at Yale.
+On Cabranes's recommendation, Sotomayor was hired out of law school as an assistant district attorney under New York County District Attorney Robert Morgenthau, starting in 1979.
+She said at the time that she took the job with mixed emotions: "There was a tremendous amount of pressure from my community, from the third-world community, at Yale.
 They could not understand why I was taking this job.
 I'm not sure I've ever resolved that problem."

-It was a time of crisis-level crime rates and drug problems in New York, Morgenthau's staff was overburdened with cases, and like other rookie prosecutors, Sotomayor was initially fearful of appearing before judges in court.
-Working in the trial division, she handled heavy caseloads as she prosecuted everything from shoplifting and prostitution to robberies, assaults, and murders.
+During that time, New York had visible drug problems, and Morgenthau's staff was prosecuting many crimes.
+Like other rookie prosecutors, Sotomayor was initially apprehensive about appearing before judges.
+Working in the trial division, she prosecuted a variety of cases, including shoplifting, prostitution, robberies, assaults, and murders.
 She also worked on cases involving police brutality.

-She was not afraid to venture into tough neighborhoods or endure squalid conditions in order to interview witnesses.
-In the courtroom, she was effective at cross examination and at simplifying a case in ways to which a jury could relate.
-In 1983, she helped convict Richard Maddicks (known as the "Tarzan Murderer" who acrobatically entered apartments, robbed them, and shot residents for no reason).
-She felt lower-level crimes were largely products of socioeconomic environment and poverty, but she had a different attitude about serious felonies: "No matter how liberal I am, I'm still outraged by crimes of violence.
+In the courtroom, she was effective at cross-examination and at simplifying a case in ways juries could understand.
+In 1983, she helped convict Richard Maddicks (the "Tarzan Murderer"), who acrobatically entered apartments, robbed them, and shot residents.
+She felt lower-level crimes were largely products of environment and poverty but had a different attitude about serious felonies: "No matter how liberal I am, I'm still outraged by crimes of violence.
 Regardless of whether I can sympathize with the causes that lead these individuals to do these crimes, the effects are outrageous."
-Hispanic-on-Hispanic crime was of particular concern to her: "The saddest crimes for me were the ones that my own people committed against each other."
-In general, she showed a passion for bringing law and order to the streets of New York, displaying special zeal in pursuing child pornography cases, unusual for the time.
-She worked 15-hour days and gained a reputation for being driven and for her preparedness and fairness.
-One of her job evaluations labelled her a "potential superstar".
-Morgenthau later described her as "smart, hard-working, [and having] a lot of common sense," and as a "fearless and effective prosecutor."
-She stayed a typical length of time in the post and had a common reaction to the job: "After a while, you forget there are decent, law-abiding people in life."
+Hispanic-on-Hispanic crime was a particular concern: "The saddest crimes for me were the ones that my own people committed against each other."

+In general, Sotomayor expressed a passion for law and order.
+She worked 15-hour days and gained a reputation for drive, preparedness, and fairness.
+One performance review called her a "potential superstar".
+Morgenthau later described her as "smart, hard-working, [and having] a lot of common sense" and as a "fearless and effective prosecutor".
+She stayed in the post for a typical length of time and had a common reaction to the job: "After a while, you forget there are decent, law-abiding people in life."